 Beautiful colors in the palette, but honestly, you can find shadows just as good for much less money.
 CD quints are well-known for, well, first of all being a quint, and second for the soft, creamy texture of the powders.
 I chose Nude Pink to hit a price point at Sephora.
-The colors are, clockwise from the bottom right: a pale sparkly pink meant to be used as a base; a fairly deep pink-mauve shimmer, meant to be used in the crease; a medium-pale pink meant to go on the browbone; a cream liner in deep plum, no shimmer; and, in the center of it all, a medium shimmery rose meant to use on the lid.
+The colors are, clockwise from the bottom left: a pale sparkly pink meant to be used as a base; a fairly deep pink-mauve shimmer, meant to be used in the crease; a medium-pale pink meant to go on the browbone; a cream liner in deep plum, no shimmer; and, in the center of it all, a medium shimmery rose meant to use on the lid.
 The case is heavy and substantial, with a velveteen pouch and a plastic overlay indicating how each color is to be used.
 You, of course, may do as you please with the colors.
 A small, puny applicator with foam on one end and a stiff brush for the cream liner is also included.

 The upper-left and center colors are just beautiful.
 I often used the darkest color on lids and crease for a smoky look.
 The pale pink meant to be used as a base is powder, like the other shadows, and therefore does not help with keeping the other colors stay in place.
 If CD means for it to be a base, it really should be a cream.
 The dark color as a liner is terrific, but needs to be applied with a much more substantial brush; the tiny brush included picks up the color okay, but is difficult to work with; and most commercially available liner brushes are too soft to pick up this very stiff cream liner.